Oversmoothing, Oversquashing, Heterophily, Long-Range, and more: Demystifying Common Beliefs in Graph Machine Learning: Homophily-Heterophily and the Role of the Task

-\begin{takeawaybox} \begin{enumerate}[label=\roman*), wide, align=left, leftmargin=*,] \item Generic claims about the performance of DGNs under homophily and heterophily do not hold, nor does their relation with long-range problems. \item Homophily/heterophily is a function of the task, but the converse is not true. \item We should move past the coarse homophily-heterophily dichotomy and \textbf{focus more on the task} and the interplay it induces between features, structure, and class labels. \end{enumerate} \end{takeawaybox}
+\begin{enumerate}[label=\roman*), wide, align=left, leftmargin=*, labelindent=1pt, labelsep=0.1em, itemsep=1pt, topsep=1pt, parsep=3pt, partopsep=1pt ] \item Do not rely on generic claims about the performance of DGNs under homophily and heterophily, nor about their relation with long-range problems. \item Treat homophily/heterophily properties as task-dependent, not the converse. \item Move past the coarse homophily-heterophily dichotomy and \textbf{focus more on the task} and the interplay between features, structure, and class labels. \end{enumerate} \end{takeawaybox}